TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-throttling.md

 />

 # Rate limiting in Azure Cosmos DB

-To get predictable performance and avoid rate limiting errors, you need to reserve appropriate throughput(RUs) in units of 100 RU/second.
+Common reasons for rate-limiting are (a) insufficient RUs (b) skew within certain partitions/time durations or (c) inefficient operations like scans or inserts of very large documents.
 Use the below documents to estimate your throughput needs and handle rate limiting effectively.

 ## **Recommended documents**
 * [Estimating throughput needs](https://docs.microsoft.com/azure/cosmos-db/request-units#estimating-throughput-needs)